mindersec/minder/docs/docs/getting_started/login.md

 Before you can log in, you must have [installed the `minder` CLI application](install_cli).

-## Logging in to the Stacklok-hosted instance
+## Logging in to the Minder Public Instance

 The `minder` CLI defaults to using the hosted Stacklok public instance.
 When using the hosted environment, you do not need to set up a server; you simply log in to the Stacklok authentication instance using your GitHub credentials.